JackDaoud/MSc_Business_Analytics_Portfolio/README.md

 # Machine Learning in Business

-**Note, this README will be updated in due time.**
+**NOTE: this README will be updated with granular details of important findings and model performance in due time.**

 Capstone Project of a MSc. in Business Analytics.

-Apprentice Chef is a hypothetical company interested in predicting:
+Apprentice Chef is a hypothetical company with a unique spin on cooking at home.
+Developed for the busy professional that has little to no skills in the kitchen, they offer a wide selection of daily-prepared gourmet meals delivered directly to your door.
+Executives at Apprentice Chef are interested in predicting:
 - How much revenue they could expect from each customer within their first year of using Apprentice Chef services
 - Which customers will subscribe to the *"Halfway There"* service, a cross-selling promotion

+<br><br>
 ---
+<br><br>
 ## Part 1 - Exploration

 - Conduct EDA on response & explanatory variables
 - Identify variables that require transformations
 - Brainstorm features for engineering
+<br><br>
 ---
+<br><br>
 ## Part 2 - Revenue Prediction

 - Engineer features from Part 1